What you need to know about garage door springs

 - Identifiable slack in the cables.

-There are ways to extend the life of your springs and that’s with regular servicing and repairs.
+There are ways to extend the life of your springs and that’s with regular servicing and repairs, some you can do yourself.
 Ensure that your garage door is completely weatherproof to prevent the outside elements from creeping in, do a quick inspection if your garage door is making weird noises, and most importantly if your garage door is not opening or closing contact the professionals.

 Should I be replacing them?